LuizFernandoLP/ShoppingList/README.md

 known bugs:
   1) once you leave the lists fragment and go back to it the lists might be shown in a different order (the content within the lists and the lists themselves remain intact, it's just that they are displayed in a different order).
 This bug is easy to fix but I haven't had the time to do it.

+Code was transferred from university account to this account